Kindly Myers Flaunts Bikini-Clad Buns While Getting Drenched In An Outdoor Shower

-Kindly Myers’ toned buns were on show on Instagram yesterday as she shared a sizzling bikini photo with a saucy caption.
-The Playboy bombshell flaunted her thong-clad booty while posing in an outdoor shower, driving fans wild with her insane curves.
+Kindly Myers' toned buns were on display in a new post she uploaded to Instagram on Monday.
+The Playboy bombshell flaunted her thong-clad booty while posing in an outdoor shower.
+She also included a saucy caption with the bikini photo.

-The smokeshow’s drenched posterior took center stage as Kindly posed with her thighs apart and looked over her shoulder with a sultry stare.
+The smokeshow's drenched posterior took center stage as Kindly posed with her thighs apart and looked over her shoulder with a sultry stare.
 Her ample buns were exposed by a super skimpy hot-pink bikini whose triangular ruched back only covered the bare minimum.
-The minuscule swimsuit revealed her sexy tan lines, and accentuated her trim figure with a set of spaghetti straps that grazed just above her hip bones.
+The minuscule swimsuit revealed her sexy tan lines and accentuated her trim figure with a set of spaghetti straps that grazed just above her hip bones.
 The low-waist design flattered her lean physique, allowing her sculpted midriff to be admired.

 Kindly gave fans a peek at the tattoo on her side as she pressed her bent elbow against her waist.
-Water poured over her chest, arm, and hip, dripping down her firm buttock and thigh.
-The babe grabbed her soaked tresses with the other hand and parted her lips in a provocative expression.
-Her wet locks spilled over her bare back, which was left on show by a tiny halterneck top that tied below her shoulder blades with a coquettish bow draping down.
+Water poured over her chest, arm, and hip, dripping down her firm buttocks and thighs.
+The babe grabbed her soaked tresses with her other hand and parted her lips in a provocative expression.
+Her wet locks spilled over her bare back, which was left on display by a tiny halterneck top that tied below her shoulder blades with a coquettish bow draping down.

-The sizzling blonde was snapped against a white wall overgrown with ivy.
-The verdant décor made her vibrant swimsuit pop, putting extra emphasis on her glowing tan and seductive curves.

-“That booty deserves a trophy,” said Rianna Conner Carpenter, who is known to Instagram as The Combat Barbie.
+"That booty deserves a trophy," Rianna Conner Carpenter, who is known as The Combat Barbie on Instagram, wrote.

-“So damn hot,” gushed another Instagram user, who added a string of fire emoji for emphasis.
+"So damn hot," gushed another user, who added a string of fire emoji to their message for emphasis.

 "You are beautiful, sexy and ardent," a third fan complimented the Tennessee bombshell.